cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 These endpoints are passthroughs to their corresponding metadactyl endpoint.
 Please see the metadactyl documentation for more information.

-## Previewing Templates

-Unsecured Endpoint: POST /preview-template

-Delegates to metadactyl: POST /preview-template

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.

-## Previewing Analyses

-Unsecured Endpoint: POST /preview-workflow

-Delegates to metadactyl: POST /preview-workflow

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.

 ## Updating a Single-Step App